Mvkarthikeya07/Comparative-Evaluation-of-Supervised-Learning-Models-for-Breast-Cancer-Diagnosis-Using-Clinical-Feat/README.md

-# 🩺 CancerScan AI – Breast Cancer Detection Web App
+# 🩺 Machine Learning–Based Breast Cancer Detection and Classification System

 **CancerScan AI** is an end-to-end **Machine Learning–powered web application** that predicts whether a breast tumor is **Benign** or **Malignant** using clinically significant diagnostic features.